Learn more about poison pill policy riders and our coalition’s work immediately below. View the glossary of budget terminology.

 While each group in the coalition focuses on stopping riders that affect their members and constituents, every group in the coalition stands united behind our call for a clean budget with no harmful riders.
 Our strength is our solidarity.

-We educate lawmakers, the press and the public about the threat of riders, and we use a variety of tactics — such as lawmaker meetings, Twitter storms, briefings and press conferences, blog and op-ed pushes, grassroots pressure, Hill drops and more — to encourage members of Congress to stand strong against them.
+We educate lawmakers, the press and the public about the threat of riders and rescissions, and we use a variety of tactics — such as lawmaker meetings, Twitter storms, briefings and press conferences, blog and op-ed pushes, grassroots pressure, Hill drops and more — to encourage members of Congress to stand strong against them.
 We also built this website to educate you about the danger of riders and to give you some tools to fight back.

 What is the Clean Budget Coalition’s relationship to the Coalition for Sensible Safeguards?

 The Clean Budget Coalition started off as a project of the Coalition for Sensible Safeguards (CSS), which opposes anti-regulatory legislation proposed in Congress.
 CSS took an interest in the riders problem because many of the riders proposed for inclusion in the budget are anti-regulatory in nature: in other words, they weaken, block or repeal regulatory safeguards that protect American workers, consumers and families as well as our environment and our economy.
 Some riders even attempt to sabotage the federal rulemaking process itself.
 CSS established the Clean Budget Coalition in response to these concerns.
 Yet even after just a few short years, the Clean Budget Coalition already has gained a reputation on Capitol Hill as an agile and effective force for good, trusted by our allies and respected by our adversaries.